dr-number/Rishat_django_test/README.md

 3) Click on the button **Buy all**

 ## After authorization
-You have access to the page with selected products http://localhost:8000/favorites/
+You have access to the page with favorites products http://localhost:8000/favorites/